codykonior/Jojoba/README.md

 ![][1]

 [![Build status](https://ci.appveyor.com/api/projects/status/oefdf90a75hqsk69?svg=true)](https://ci.appveyor.com/project/codykonior/jojoba)

 #### Description

-Provides a simple method of building parallel capability into PowerShell functions and wrapping results in a unit testing format.

-I use it for operational validation of large server environments because it makes it easy to write tests that can run quickly and be understood interactively and by Jenkins.
+Jojoba provides a simple template to follow for building parallel pipeline capability into functions and standardising their output for the purposes of operational validation and testing.
+It outputs data that can be interpreted by Jenkins.

 ___Please note: This version is in Alpha and documentation is still being updated.___